 language, both atomic and compound.
 For example, RELAX NG provides a

-element that can be applied uniformly to elements,
+choice element that can be applied uniformly to elements,

 attributes, datatypes and enumerated values.
 This is not mere

 syntactic overloading.
-The choice
+The choice element has a single

 uniform semantic in all these cases and can have a single

 implementation.
-Another example is the grammar
+Another example is the grammar element,

 which is the container for definitions.
 The grammar